-Learn how to locate, download, and apply a firmware update to an Intel-based Macintosh computer.
+Learn how to locate, download, and apply a firmware update to an Intel-based Mac computer.

 - Read the onscreen instructions and click Shut Down to proceed with the update.
-The firmware image will be loaded on your machine, and your machine will shut down, but the update will not be installed until the next step.
+Your computer will shut down but the update will not be installed until after the next step.

-- After your firmware has been updated, your machine will restart.
+- After your firmware has been updated, your computer will restart.

 - After you log in, a dialog box will appear indicating the firmware update has been successful.
-Click OK to dismiss this dialog.
+Click OK.

-If the updater was not successful, try installing again by opening the Firmware Updater application, which is located in the Utilities folder (/Applications/Utilities).
-Then go to Step 4 above.
+If the updater wasn't successful, try installing again by opening the Firmware Updater application in the Utilities folder.
+Start over from Step 4 above.

 In the unlikely case that your computer displays a black screen after starting up, you can restore your computer's firmware back to factory condition.
 Follow the directions to restore your firmware.

 Some USB and FireWire devices may prevent firmware updates from installing correctly.
-If you are having trouble installing an update try disconnecting non-essential devices and use only an Apple keyboard, mouse, and display.
+If you're having trouble installing an update try disconnecting non-essential devices and use only an Apple keyboard, mouse, and display.